-Students register online at www.undergraduateawards.com.
+Students register online at undergraduateawards.com.
 Interested students should do this step immediately to hold their space and ensure they will be able to submit their final papers by the deadline.

-Once their paper is polished, students will submit them independently to The Undergraduate Awards via the website at www.undergraduateawards.com by the June 12 deadline.
-Students submit their coursework online, making sure their name and university is not included in the actual submission.
+Once their paper is polished, students will submit them independently to The Undergraduate Awards by Tuesday, June 15, 2021, 1 p.m.
+IST (Irish Standard Time).
+Students submit their coursework online, making sure their name and

 There is no fee to register or enter your work.
 Students may enter up to three individual submissions.

 View Previous Highly Commended Papers